lambda-feedback/chatGPT/app/docs/user.md

 # chatGPT

 ## What does it do?
 This chatGPT evaluation function is designed to automatically evaluate student responses to questions.
-It currently uses the openAI API to determine the correctness (true/false) of the student's answer and can also provide feedback on their answer.
+It currently uses the openAI API to determine the correctness (true/false) of the student's answer and can also provide them with feedback.

 ## What does the teacher need to input?